ROCm/rocm-blogs/blogs/artificial-intelligence/bert-hg-tf/README.md

 model.load_weights('path/to/ckpt/folder/variables/variables')
 ```

-Perform the inference again on the same text; note dramatic change in understanding for the input
+Perform the inference again on the same text; note the dramatic change in understanding for the input
 text and predicting `[MASK]` tokens.

 ``` python